ramosfer/complementarity/README.md

 The data includes maximum xy ranges for the maps of the core ranges, and for each season and year combination: the individual core ranges and their intersections, the index of fruit abundance, the filtration complementarity index, which serve as input for the R code, and the w value, area and composition each simplex, which serve as the input for the Python code.

-Uncompress the data.zip file before running the scripts and place it in the same directory as the R or Python files.
+Uncompress the data.zip file before running the scripts and place its contents in the same directory as the R or Python files.

 If you use this script for academic research, please cite